Role

 The Challenge

 The Chief Data Officer (CDO) or Data Protection Officer (DPO) is responsible for the integrity, privacy, and strategic value of the organization's data.
-Generative AI fundamentally disrupts traditional data architecture.
-It transforms static data repositories into active, conversational interfaces.
-If an organization implements Retrieval-Augmented Generation (RAG) without strict data governance, the AI acts as a skeleton key, instantly exposing confidential HR files, unannounced financial data, and proprietary code to any employee who asks the right question.
+Generative AI changes traditional data architecture by turning repositories into conversational interfaces.
+If an organization implements Retrieval-Augmented Generation (RAG) without strict data governance, the AI can become an over-broad retrieval layer that surfaces confidential HR files, unannounced financial data, or proprietary code to users who should not see it.

-Remova empowers the CDO to safely connect enterprise data to generative AI models.
+Remova empowers the CDO to connect enterprise data to generative AI models with stronger governance.
 The platform's core strength is Identity Propagation.
-When an employee interacts with an internal AI assistant, Remova ensures that the AI's retrieval system strictly inherits that specific user's identity and permissions from the corporate directory (like Active Directory or Okta).
-The AI will only read, synthesize, and output information from documents the employee is already explicitly authorized to view.
+When an employee interacts with an internal AI assistant, Remova can make the retrieval system inherit that user's identity and permissions from the corporate directory, such as Active Directory or Okta.
+When implemented correctly, the AI should only read, synthesize, and output information from documents the employee is already authorized to view.

-Furthermore, Remova provides the CDO with advanced Knowledge Grounding controls to combat AI hallucination.
-Rather than letting the AI 'guess' answers based on public internet training, the CDO can curate specific, highly vetted 'Golden Datasets' (e.g., the official 2026 Employee Handbook) and force the AI to answer questions exclusively from those sources, citing its work.
-This turns generative AI from a massive data risk into a highly governed, deeply accurate enterprise asset.
+Furthermore, Remova provides Knowledge Grounding controls to reduce hallucination.
+Rather than letting the AI guess answers based on public internet training, the CDO can curate specific, vetted datasets, such as the official employee handbook, and require the AI to answer from those sources with citations where possible.
+This turns generative AI from an unmanaged data risk into a governed enterprise capability.

 Key Challenges